 You may also seek legal action under Section 502(a) of the Employee Retirement Income Security Act (ERISA) if your Plan is governed by ERISA.
-Please note that any legal action under section 502(c) of ERISA must be brought within the time period stated in section X.B.
+Please note that any legal action under section 502(c) of ERISA must be brought within the time period stated in section XI.B.
 LIMITATION ON LEGAL ACTIONS.
 Please note that government plans are not subject to ERISA.

-F. THE FORMAL COMPLAINT PROCEDURE
+G. THE FORMAL COMPLAINT PROCEDURE

 A complaint may be filed when a Member seeks redress of any action taken by us or any aspect of our services, other than a denial of coverage for health services.
+All complaints will initially be considered through the informal inquiry process described above in "The Informal Inquiry Process."

 Complaints may be filed in person, by mail, by fax or by telephone at the addresses or telephone numbers listed below.
-An Appeals and Grievances Analyst will investigate each complaint and respond in writing.
+A Member Services Representative will investigate each complaint and respond in writing.